ergest/sql_patterns/Book/chap5.md

 2021-12-04|
 2021-12-05|
 ```
 Notice how we're separating rows with different formatting using the `CASE` and `LIKE` operators to handle each of them differently.
-You can repeat this pattern as many times as you want to handle each case.
+You can repeat this pattern as many times as you want to handle each different format.

 Here's an example using numbers
 ```sql